ThibaultGROUEIX/ChamferDistancePytorch/README.md

 TODO:

-* Discuss behaviour of torch.min() and tensor.min() which causes issues in some pytroch versions
+* Discuss behaviour of torch.min() and tensor.min() which causes issues in some pytorch versions
 * Make it multi-GPU
 * Provide better Unit-tests